brimdata/zed/docs/formats/zjson.md

 A ZJSON stream is defined as a sequence of JSON objects where each object represents a Zed value.
 Each object includes an identifier that denotes its type, or _schema_.
-A schema generically refers to the type of the Zed record that is defined by a given JSON object.
+A schema generically refers to the type of the Zed value that is defined by a given JSON object.

 Each object contains the following fields:
 * `schema` a name encoded as a JSON string indicating the type that